-22. Hold a public hearing and consider approving an Ordinance to annex approximately 160 acres of land into the corporate limits of the City of Lawton, located at the Southeast Quarter (SE/4) of Section Thirty (30), Township One (1) North, Range Eleven (11) West, I.M. classifying the land as Temporary I-4 Heavy Industrial District zoning classification, providing for severability and declaring an emergency.
+22. Hold a public hearing and consider approving an Ordinance to annex approximately 160 acreated and into the corporate limits of the City of Lawton, located at the Southeast Quarter (SE/4) (Section Thirty (30), Township One (1) North, Range Eleven (11) West, I.M. classifying the las Temporary I-4 Heavy Industrial District zoning classification, providing for severability a declaring an emergency.